robert17/iotf-rtd/docs/messaging/payload.md

 ```

-## Timestamp
+### Timestamp
-The **ts** element allows you to assoicate a timestamp with the event (or command).
+The **ts** element allows you to associate a timestamp with the event (or command).
 This is an optional element, if included it's value should be a valid ISO8601 encoded timestamp.

 ```json
 {